Fuad28/chat-app/README.md

 -   Throttling is implemented project-wise and also specifically on messages.
 The throttle rate for users is 1000 messages per day and that of messages is set to 60 messages per minute.
 These values are abstract and subsequent observation and data analytics can help establish a sensible value.
 -   The API is deployed on render.
 -   Mails are sent using Mailjet API in production.
 We however use a development smtp server called smtp4dev for development.
 The emails can be accessed via [http://127.0.0.1:8001/](http://127.0.0.1:8001/) in development.
+-   Soft delete is implemented for messages.
+Further discussions can be had on how to handle them.

 #### Recommendation for improvement